rbxb/httpfilter/tutorial.md

 ### The `serve` operator

-The `pseudo` operator immedietly serves the file named in the first argument.
-Use this if you want to make a file appear as if it has a different name.
+The `serve` operator immedietly serves the file named in the first argument.
+You can use this if you want to make a file appear as if it has a different name.

 Try going to `localhost:8080/home.html`.
 You should see "**Hello world!**".
 Try going to `localhost:8080/home`.
 You should get a `404 Not found` error.